 - B.A.
 Lewis and Clark College, 1984

-Prior to teaching, Professor Ballard served as a law clerk for Justice Shirley S. Abrahamson, now Chief Justice of the Wisconsin Supreme Court.
+Prior to teaching, Dean Ballard served as a law clerk for Justice Shirley S. Abrahamson, now Chief Justice of the Wisconsin Supreme Court.
 She also was an Associate with Perkins Coie, Seattle, and Special Counsel with Foley & Lardner, Madison, Wisconsin.
 Professor Ballard’s practice included general litigation, litigation of trust, estate and community property matters, estate planning and charitable foundation work.
-Professor Ballard taught courses as an Adjunct at the University of Wisconsin Law School before becoming an Associate Professor at Washburn University School of Law, from 2000 to 2004.
+Dean Ballard taught courses as an Adjunct at the University of Wisconsin Law School before becoming an Associate Professor at Washburn University School of Law, from 2000 to 2004.
 She joined the Gonzaga faculty in 2004.

-Professor Ballard’s pro bono work and community service also has had an international focus.
+Dean Ballard’s pro bono work and community service also has had an international focus.
 In 2013, she created a curriculum and coordinated a half day workshop for refugees in Spokane on U.S. law and legal systems.
 She has also provided pro bono representation for political asylum seekers and served as a volunteer attorney with judges in Phnom Penh through the Cambodian Court Training Project.

 - Relaxing Legal Norms to Restore Rights to Homes and Land in the Aftermath of War, in Property and Sovereignty: Legal and Cultural Perspectives, 9 (James Charles Smith, ed.
 2013)

 - Pre-Planning for Post-conflict Property Remedies: A Case Study from Georgia, 43 George Washington International Law Review 43 (2011).